mdxpl/htmx-bundle-monorepo/README.md

-# Symfony Integration with htmx tools
+# Symfony integration with htmx tools

 This bundle enables full **htmx** integration and opens up new possibilities for **Symfony** applications using **Twig**.
 Effortlessly enrich your projects with dynamic features like on-demand content loading and asynchronous form submissions, all within the familiar Symfony environment, without the need for additional JavaScript.